E-commerce Returns Management: Processes & Best Practices

 1. Have a customer-friendly return policy

 Customers today make highly informed decisions.
-Amongst the factors they consider before making a purchase, a brand’s return policy sits at the very top.
+A brand’s return policy sits at the very top among the factors they consider before purchasing.

 It is, in fact, something that tells the customer whether or not they can trust your brand.

-So, how do you create a return policy that doesn’t put away customers?
-Here’s a simple hack to follow: make it easy to find, read, and understand
+So, how do you create a return policy that doesn’t deter customers?
+Here’s a simple hack: make it easy to find, read, and understand.

-Have your return policy prominently displayed on your site so that it’s easily accessible for the customer.
-A few things you can do:
+Have your return policy prominently displayed on your site so that it’s easily accessible to the customer.
+Here are a few things you can do:

-As much as you make your returns policy stand out, it’s important to create one that communicates expectations clearly.
-Many online retailers lose the plot here by either crafting policies that are vague or not providing enough information for the customer.
+As much as you make your returns policy stand out, creating one that clearly communicates expectations is important.
+Many online retailers lose the plot here by crafting vague policies or not providing enough information for the customer.
 Make sure the terms of your policy cover the following:

 2. Make returns easy

 Do your customers find it easy to apply for returns?
-According to UPS, only 53% of shoppers are satisfied with the ease of making a return to a site they were shopping from.
+According to UPS, only 53% of shoppers are satisfied with the ease of returning to a site they were shopping from.

-A lot of times, the customer is asked to fill up redundant forms, courier the items themselves, and even pay for shipping in some cases.
+Often, the customer is asked to fill out redundant forms, courier the items themselves, and even pay for shipping in some cases.

-• Take up ownership for collecting the product from the customer.
-If you’re short on manpower, tie-up with a third-party vendor for door-step pickup.
+- Take ownership of collecting the product from the customer.
+If you’re short on manpower, contact a third-party vendor for door-to-door pickup.

-• Ask the customer for a convenient time to collect returns.
-In the case of working professionals, it’s important to schedule a pickup at non-office hours.
+- Ask the customer for a convenient time to collect returns.
+For working professionals, it’s important to schedule a pickup outside of office hours.

-• Returned products need to be packaged properly before shipping them to the warehouse.
-Don’t ask the customer for packaging during pickup.
-Instead, equip your local teams to get this done.
+- Returned products need to be packaged properly before shipping them to the warehouse.
+Don’t ask the customer for packaging during pickup; instead, equip your local teams to do this.

 3. Have the right automations in place

-Automations have become quite common in logistics today.
+Automations has become quite common in logistics today.
 They go a long way in speeding up processes and minimizing grunt work.

 Real-time inventory management: Updating inventory levels in real-time helps your warehouse teams decide where to stock returned goods, whether or not an exchange can be processed, and proactively communicate to vendors about refilling stock (for instance, when a particular product is seeing high return rates).
 You could install LED displays in warehouses with a real-time counter.
 You could also provide wearables that track stock levels across warehouses.

-Status update emails: I’m sure you already keep customers in the loop regarding returns.
-Most online retailers send updates upon receiving the returns and after shipping the new product/issuing a refund.
-But how do you communicate delays?
-Keep in mind that delays can happen for reasons not under your control.
-It’s always best to notify customers about it.
-To do this, you can set up a trigger: when a return order isn’t fulfilled within ‘X’ number of days. push out an email/SMS informing the customer about the delay.
+Status update emails: It’s always best to notify customers about it.
+To do this, you can set up a trigger: when a return order isn’t fulfilled within ‘X’ number of days.
+Push out an email/SMS to inform the customer about the delay.
 Create variations of the status update email based on the possible reasons for the delay and trigger them accordingly.

-Smooth movement of returns: Returned goods have to be routed based on their conditions.
+Smooth movement of returns: Returned goods must be routed based on their conditions.
 Damaged ones need to be refurbished.
 Some need to be sent back to the vendor.
 Others to scrap.
-To expedite this sorting and movement of returns, sortation conveyor systems are a great option.
+Sortation conveyor systems are a great option to expedite this sorting and movement of returns.
 If you already have these in place, do a load test before the holiday season.
-Furthermore, for moving goods quickly across warehouse and distribution center floors, Automated Guided Vehicles can help.
+Furthermore, automated guided vehicles can help move goods quickly across warehouse and distribution center floors.

 Issuing credit: In most cases, the process of issuing reimbursements involves forwarding receipts and order IDs to the finance department.
-When the volume of returns rise, there’s a high chance some of these receipts can get missed.
+When the volume of returns rises, there’s a high chance some of these receipts can get missed.
 Instead, have the receiving team at the warehouse validate the returned product and trigger a refund request online, which is automatically routed to the finance team.
-What can also help here is if the finance team has a dedicated group email just for managing refund requests.
+It can also help if the finance team has a dedicated group email to manage refund requests.

 4. Equip your receiving team with the right instructions

-A very important step in managing returns is the accurate identification and sorting of the returned products.
+A very important step in managing returns is accurately identifying and sorting the returned products.
 This is a labor-intensive activity, without a doubt.

 But there are a few things you can do to sort returns efficiently.

-Have a separate space in your warehouse where you want to inspect all returned products.
-Instruct your receiving team to manually check each and every product and validate if it matches with the original item.
-They will also have to assess the condition of the item, the number of items received, and the sender’s name, amongst other things.
+You should have a separate space in your warehouse where you want to inspect all returned products.
+Instruct your receiving team to manually check each product and validate whether it matches the original item.
+They will also have to assess the item’s condition, the number of items received, and the sender’s name, among other things.

 Using return labels can save a lot of time here – simply scanning the unique ID on the label would tell if the returned item matches the original product purchased.